Hope Collection of Pictures: History

 Multiple members of the branch of the Hope family which became established in Amsterdam pursued an interest in acquiring fine paintings.
 By the later part of the 18th century they owned a large number of works, and 372 of their paintings accompanied Henry Hope when he moved from the Dutch Republic to London in 1794.
 An inventory with insured values of the paintings at his home in England was compiled not long afterwards on 17 December 1795.
 He would continue to purchase works, (Note: An example of a painting that was purchased by Henry Hope after he had moved to London is Christ and the Adulterous Woman by Peter Paul Rubens.) and upon his death a cumulative total of at least 378 paintings that had been in his possession were sold through three Christie’s auctions that were held in April 1811, June 1816, and July 1816.
 (Note: According to the Sales Contents data on the Getty Provenance Index® website as of July 2022, these three auctions involved a cumulative total of 395 paintings, of which 378 of the transactions are recorded as Sold, 9 as Bought In, and 2 each as Passed, Withdrawn, Unknown, and Sold [?].)

 This particular collection was a subset of a group of paintings that came to be owned by Henry Thomas Hope following the deaths of his father Thomas Hope and his uncle Henry Philip Hope.
 Henry Thomas Hope was one of a handful of individuals who were initially contacted regarding making a loan to the 1857 Manchester Art Treasures exhibition, and twelve of his paintings would be sent to Manchester.
 Following his death in 1862, the collection was inherited by his widow, Anne Adèle Hope.
 In 1891 the eighty-three painting were put on display at the South Kensington Museum, before they would be sold seven years later by her grandson for the sum of £121,550.
 The payment of this amount was made by the London art dealer Asher Wertheimer.

+While substantial, the paintings sold in 1898 were not the full Hope Collection.
+Some works were sold privately, including Paolo Veronese's Allegory of Virtue and Vice and Allegory of Wisdom and Strength to Knoedler in 1910.
+A residual portion was sold at Christie's in 1917.